AhsanRao/grading-system-django/README.md

-# SDP Grading System
+# Grading System Django

 ## Overview

-The SDP Grading System is a web-based application designed to streamline the grading process for Senior Design Projects at Khalifa University's Electrical & Computer Engineering Department.
+The Grading System is a web-based application designed to streamline the grading process for Senior Design Projects for the Computer Engineering Departments.
 This system aims to improve efficiency, accuracy, and security in managing student grades and feedback.

 ## Features